 Evaluating and improving customer engagement processes

 Remember that customer engagement is all about the emotional relationship brands create with their customers.
-Part of developing and maintain that relationship is by continuously improving and evolving to fit changing customer desires and expectations.
+Part of developing and maintaining that relationship is by continuously improving and evolving to fit changing customer desires and expectations.

 QSRs should continue to evaluate and respond to customer needs by following these steps: